 Brief explanation of situational awareness

 Situational awareness is essentially the practice of being alert to whatever is going on in your immediate environmement.
 From a self-defense perspective, this refers to the practice of actively observing and interpreting the behavior of all the people in your immediate environment in order to anticipate danger.
 However, situational awareness is practiced in many areas of life.
-For example, in my second book, Doctor’s Partner, I describe how to be on the lookout for some of the most common errors made by doctors, nurses, and other personel.
+For example, in my second book, Doctor’s Partner: The Self-Empowered Patient, I describe how to be on the lookout for some of the most common errors made by doctors, nurses, and other personel.
 When receiving medical treatments, maintaining situational awareness can save you from medical mistakes of various types.